andrewdavidmackenzie/anna/README.md

 ## Using Anna

-To run the Anna KVS locally, you need to first need to install its dependencies (which you can do with the `install-dependencies*.sh` scripts in the `hydro-project/common` repo, which is a submodule of this repository) then build the project (with `scripts/build.sh`) then you can use `scripts/start-anna-local.sh` and `scripts/stop-anna-local.sh` scripts to start and stop the KVS respectively.
+To run the Anna KVS locally, you need to first need to install its dependencies (which you can do with the `install-dependencies*.sh` scripts in the `hydro-project/common` folder) then build the project (with `scripts/build.sh`) then you can use `scripts/start-anna-local.sh` and `scripts/stop-anna-local.sh` scripts to start and stop the KVS respectively.

 You may also use the 'anna' control CLI to start and stop anna services:
 * Start with `anna start` or `cargo run -- start` (pending)